-I hold degrees in Visual Arts (BFA), Social Justice–Focused Arts Education(BEd), and Creative Arts Therapies (MA), and my research has focused on the experiences of racialized clients in art therapy spaces.
-Since 2020, I’ve run a private practice as an art therapist and mental health counsellor grounded in anti-oppressive, sex-positive, and decolonial values.
+My academic background is in Visual Arts (BFA), Social Justice Focused Arts Education(BEd), and Creative Arts Therapies (MA), and I previously researched the experiences of racialized clients in art therapy spaces.
+Since 2020, I have been in private practice as an art therapist and mental health counsellor with a therapeutic approach grounded in anti-oppressive, sex-positive, and decolonial values.

 As an artist, I perform as my neo-burlesque alter ego, Joy Rider, using performance to challenge stereotypes, reclaim sensuality, and explore cultural identity.
 My work has been supported by the Canada Council for the Arts, LA SERRE Arts vivants, the Burlesque Hall of Fame, MAI – Montréal Arts Interculturels, Tangente, CanAsian Dance, and Festival AccesAsie.